Properties and Bayesian fitting of restricted Boltzmann machines

-In other words, S-unstable RBM model sequences are guaranteed to stack up all probability on an arbitrarily narrow set of outcomes for visibles.
-Proofs of Propositions \ref{prop:instab} and \ref{prop:degen} appear in Kaplan, Nordman, and Vardeman (2016).
-These findings also have counterparts in results in Schweinberger (2011), but unlike results there, we do not limit consideration to exponential family forms with a fixed number of parameters.
+In other words, S-unstable RBM model sequences are guaranteed to stack up all probability on a specific set of outcomes for visibles, which could potentially be arbitrarily narrow.
+Proofs of Propositions \ref{prp:instab1} and \ref{prp:degen} follow from more general results in Kaplan, Nordman, and Vardeman (2017).
+These findings also have counterparts in results in Schweinberger (2011), but unlike results there, are not limited in consideration to exponential family forms with a fixed number of parameters.